tanepiper/svelte-formula/packages/docs-site/docs/groups/data.md

 ## `delete`

-Delete a row to the store, when using the store as your rendering source this will remove a row from the page.
-Pass the index of the item to remove to the function
+Deletes a row from the form - this method takes the index of the row to remove.

 ```svelte